-It’s So Hard To Say Goodbye
+It’s So Hard to Say Goodbye

-There are beginnings, middles and unfortunately, in most cases, there are endings.
-In advertising, it can be the ending of a relationship with a vendor, team member, or client – each one takes its toll on the emotional fabric of the creative process.
+In business, as in life, there are relationships.
+There are beginnings, middles and unfortunately, there are endings.
+In advertising and branding, it can be the ending of a relationship with a vendor, a team member, or a client – each one takes its toll on the emotional fabric of the creative process.
 For me, this has been the hardest part of advertising – the end.

-In the immortal words of Michael Corleon, “It’s business, never personal.”
+In the immortal words of Michael Corleone, “It’s business, never personal.”
 But when you pour your heart into what you do, immersing yourself into the work and the success of those you work for, well, it is hardly ever that simple.

-One thing I have learned though, is that it is always best to be the one coming to this reality first.
+One thing I have learned over time is that it is always best to be the one coming to this reality first.
 There is nothing worse than a relationship proceeding longer than it should.
 But how do you know when it’s time to move on?

 Look, it’s never easy to break up with anyone.
 I get that, trust me.
 I think I still may be officially dating a few people from 1992.
 At that time it was easier to just stop returning phone calls when things got complicated.
-As a grown up though, it requires a little more tact and realization.
+As a grown up though, it requires a little more tact and responsibility.

 To begin with, you have to take a hard look at the promise you made at the beginning of the relationship.
 Have both sides met their end of the bargain?
 Has one side grown, while the other did not?
 Have expectations changed along the way, and have those expectations been communicated?